London Dungeon: History

 The former entrance to the original London Dungeon.

 The London Dungeon was opened in 1974 by Annabel Geddes.
 The attraction was originally a wax exhibition of dark history, consisting of themed tableaux under the London Bridge station arches.
 Early characters included Boudica, Mary Tudor and Thomas Becket, and had scenes from the Norman Conquest.

 From the late 1980s to mid-1990s, it evolved to feature walkthrough historical shows, such as the Great Fire of London and Jack the Ripper, during which time it was owned by the Kunick Leisure Group.

 It was acquired by Vardon Attractions in 1992, which later became Merlin Entertainments through a management buyout, led by Nick Varney.
 Merlin rebranded the Dungeon more as an interactive horror attraction, less historically-accurate and based around bad taste humour.

 In 2013, the London Dungeon moved from its premises of 39 years in Tooley Street, to County Hall, South Bank, to be grouped with other Merlin-owned attractions such as the London Eye.
 The new building was designed by architect Ralph Knott and was influenced by Baroque-style art.
 It is located directly opposite the Houses of Parliament, the same buildings that Guy Fawkes tried to blow up with gunpowder in 1605.
 The move brought the opportunity to reinvigorate the Dungeon; the rebuild took an entire year and a budget of £20 million.

 Format

 The London Dungeon features 19 shows, 20 actors and two rides.
 Visitors are taken on a journey through 1000 years of London's history, where they meet actors performing as some of London's most infamous characters, including Jack the Ripper and Sweeney Todd.
 The Dungeon's shows are staged on theatrical sets with special effects.
-The show incorporates events such as the Black Death and the Gunpowder Plot, and includes characters such as "The Torturer", "The Plague Doctor", and "The Judge".
+The show incorporates events such as the Great Plague and the Gunpowder Plot, and includes characters such as "The Torturer", "The Plague Doctor", and "The Judge".
 Guests are encouraged to participate in the shows.
 The experience also includes a "drop ride to doom", a free-fall ride staged as a public hanging.